 Word to the wise here: Before you share someone else’s stats, make sure you do your research to ensure they come from a reliable source.

-Between white hospital walls and white hospital linen, the healthcare field can be a pretty sterile environment.
-Just like you would have photos of your family in your office, you should provide ‘snapshots’ of your personal life on social media.
+The healthcare field can be a pretty sterile environment between white hospital walls and white hospital linen.
+Like you would have photos of your family in your office, you should provide ‘snapshots’ of your personal life on social media.
 Patients want to know who you are outside of the overwhelming healthcare environment.
-It helps them to know that you are an actual human being that is out there living life out there just like them.
+It helps them to see that you are an actual human being that is out there living life out there just like them.
 The more they trust you, the more they will be willing to share all of their symptoms with you which means you can more effectively treat them.

 You don’t have to go out and share your entire life story.
 There still should be a professional relationship maintained.
 However, there’s nothing wrong with sharing a few photos of you participating in your favorite hobby outside of work and high-level stories about your family.

 Healthcare Industry News

 With a simple search of #hcsm or #healthcare, you can find many contents to share.
 Just add your industry hashtag (for example, #cancer) to the two prior hashtags, and you will be able to narrow it down to news specifically tailored for you.
 You will build up your thought leadership by sharing new advancements, treatments, and studies in your field.
 This is also a great technique to reassure your patients that you know what you are talking about and stay up to date on the latest advancements.

 Use social media to your advantage and create a mini focus group out of your posts!
 Ask your fans/followers questions that are relevant to your specific field.
 If you’re a nurse, you can ask them what qualities they look for in a great nurse.
 If you’re a physician, you can ask what qualities the perfect physician has.
 You can even ask about their thoughts on the news in the healthcare industry or what your office could be doing better to make them feel more comfortable.
 The list goes on and on.